 I know the name is a little peculiar, but not its ingredients.
 They are the very same we use in our every day life, and this can be very easily made in a western kitchen with the help of our dutch ovens.
 This can be made on stove top, in your oven, or even your slow cooker.
 How?
 I WILL TELL YOU ALL…

-- Chicken – They use whole chicken cut into pieces with skin on.
-You can make it with any cut.
-We like our bone-in thighs or drumsticks, or even wings for this stew.
-We like it skinless, as we are not fans of stewed skin.
+- Chicken – I am using a whole chicken cut into pieces, leaving the skin on, but honestly, you can make it with any cut.
+Personally, I prefer bone-in thighs, drumsticks, or even wings for this stew.
+I also like it skinless because I’m not a big fan of stewed skin.

 - Vegetables – Onion, green onions, tomatoes, bell peppers (we are using green, yellow and red) and eggplant.
 These create the base for the stew.